Florence italy 14th century

 History of Florence: The Medici family

-The art of Giotto and Duccio was once known as primitive, and useful only as a prelude to the Renaissance.
 According to legend, it was Adolph Hitler who personally saved the bridge, yet a plaque at the .
 Members of the powerful .The 14th century.
+On the night of August 3–4, 1944, toward the end of World War II, Nazi soldiers retreating from Florence blew up all the city’s bridges, except the Ponte Vecchio (Italian for “Old Bridge”).
 However, recent scholarship allows us to study the brilliant artists of Florence and Siena in their own right.

 Chronologically, it is the first great basilica in Florence, and is the city's principal Dominican church.
 From his native Picardy, Jean witnessed the disease’s impact in northern France; Normandy, for example, lost 70 to 80 percent of its .
 Renaissance Architecture.